ianlintner/forum/docs/architecture.md

 5. **Interactive Testing**: Verify changes work in interactive mode

 ---

+> **Historical Note**: Just as the Roman Senate was reorganized by Sulla in 81 BCE to strengthen its power, our codebase has undergone its own reorganization!
+Sulla expanded the Senate from 300 to 600 members; we've expanded our code into properly organized modules.
+Sulla's reforms ultimately couldn't save the Republic, but our refactoring should certainly save developer sanity!

 This architecture document provides a high-level overview of the Roman Senate Game's structure.
 For more detailed information about specific components, refer to the code documentation and component-specific guides.